bimbim-byte/Zerochan-shortcut-button/README.md

 # BMP - ZeroChan Shortcut Button

-Simple button to open ZeroChan image in new tab.
+Simple button to download image from Zerochan directly

 ## ✨ Fitur Utama
 - Create button on Zerochan Homepage
-- When the button is pressed, it will display/load in a new tab
+- When the button is pressed, it will download directly

 ## 📦 Installation
 1. Download/Clone the project as a ZIP file from GitHub.